Saturday, February 25th, 2023

 More Information (CKCC The Raven 100.7 is not responsible for external websites)

-The Coldest Night of the Year is a moment each year when tens of thousands of Canadians step outside the warmth & comfort of home to shine a light of welcome & compassion in their communities.
 CNOY is a moment each year when tens of thousands of Canadians step outside the warmth and comfort of home to shine a light of welcome and compassion in their communities.
-Since 2011 the Coldest Night of the Year has raised over $57,000,000 across Canada in 166 communities where 100% of net proceeds stay local to support CNOY charity partners.
-The event will be hosted by the Comox Valley Transition Society & Dawn to Dawn & by the Campbell River Transition Society.
+Since 2011, the Coldest Night of the Year has raised close to $100,000,000 across Canada in over 200 communities, where 100% of net proceeds stay local to support our CNOY charity partners.

 Register to walk & fundraise or donate to a team for the Campbell River event at CNOY Campbell River.